valeriansaliou/node-sales-tax/README.md

 var unitedStatesCaliforniaHasSalesTax = SalesTax.hasSalesTax("US", "CA")  // unitedStatesCaliforniaHasSalesTax === true
 var unitedStatesDelawareHasSalesTax = SalesTax.hasSalesTax("US", "DE")  // unitedStatesDelawareHasSalesTax === false
 ```

-**Notice: this method is origin-neutral.
-It means it return values regardless of your configured tax origin country.**

 ### :white_check_mark: Get the sales tax for a customer